bobbingwide/oik/README.md

 * [bw_button], [bw_contact_button] - to provide call-to-action button style links for Artisteer themes
 * helper shortcodes for web designers and developers: [bw_editcss], [bwtrace], [bw_wpadmin], [bw_wtf], [stag] & [etag]

 oik helps you to display information about you, your company, your social networking ids and your website using standard formats that search engines such as Google recognise.

 * You enter your information once, then use oik shortcodes to display it wherever you want; in titles, post and page content, header, sidebar and footer widgets.
 * Whenever you need to change a value you only need to update it in one place; and your website is updated instantly.
 * Shortcodes to display often included key information include: [bw_contact], [bw_telephone], [bw_mobile], [bw_mailto], [bw_company], [bw_address], [bw_show_googlemap], [bw_directions], [bw_logo], [bw_qrcode], [bw_copyright]
-* For your social networking use the [bw_follow_me] shortcode to display your links to Twitter, Facebook, LinkedIn, Google+, etcetera
+* For your social networking use the [bw_follow_me] shortcode to display your links to Twitter, Facebook, LinkedIn, etcetera

+New in v4.0.0:

+Six blocks for the Gutenberg block editor.

+* Address - displays your address from oik options
+* Contact form - displays a Contact form
+* Countdown - Countdown timers
+* Follow me - displays social media links
+* Google Maps - Displays a Google Maps map using oik options
+* Shortcode block for oik-shortcodes - Expands oik shortcodes

+These blocks build on existing functionality.
+They can be a lot easier to use than the original shortcodes.

 Features: